PSHE, Relationships and Sex Education (RSE)

 Our PSHE education lessons build on the skills that pupils started to acquire during the Early Years Foundation stage (EYFS) to develop effective relationships, assume greater personal responsibility and manage personal safety, including online.
 Our quality PSHE education helps pupils to manage their own physical and emotional changes, introduces them to a wider world and enables them to make an active contribution to their communities.

-Our PSHE programme follows the three core themes, ‘Health and Well-Being’, ‘Relationships’ and ‘Living in the wider’.
+Our PSHE programme follows the three core themes, ‘Health and Well-Being’, ‘Relationships’ and ‘Living in the wider world’.
 At Holy Trinity School, we ensure that pupils receive timetabled PSHE lessons, additionally, other curriculum subjects have opportunities to make links with the PSHE Framework through their programme of study.

 - English – skills in enquiry and communication, use of resources, discussion and presentation of arguments, texts with personal, health and relationship issues.